NRXN1

 Frequently asked questions

-In the main cohort study available to date, there were nine adolescents (aged between 10-19 years) with NRXN1 deletions.1 Around 70% of the adolescents had age-appropriate language.
-Of the 30% who had language impairment, one was mild, one was moderate and one was severely impaired.
-Around 50% of the adolescents had mild speech sound disorders, and similarly, around 50% had difficulties with social interaction.
+In the main cohort study available to date, there were nine adolescents (aged between 10-19 years) with NRXN1 deletion syndrome.
+While most of the adolescents had age-appropriate language, some had language impairments (mild to severe), speech sound disorders (mild), and difficulties in social interaction.1

-There is no research on how speech and language may change across the lifespan for people with NRXN1 deletions.
-We do know, however, that speech and language continues to improve throughout childhood in the vast majority of children with NRXN1 deletion
+Currently, we do not know how speech and language changes across the lifespan for individuals with NRXN1 deletion syndrome.
+We do know, however, that speech and language continues to improve throughout childhood in the vast majority of children with NRXN1 deletion syndrome.

 For information and support on childhood apraxia of speech: https://www.apraxia-kids.org